philc/book-notes/psychology/deep work - cal newport.md

     perform complicated tasks like figuring out when to cross a street or walk around a slow group.
     So this activity drains your directed attention rather than restoring it.
 Nature requires much less directed attention to walk through.
-* Beware of the short-term productivity dip which comes at the expense of tomorrow's deep work
+* Beware of the short-term productivity boost which comes at the expense of tomorrow's deep work.
-  * "If you keep interrupting your evening to check and respond to email, or put aside a few hours after dinner to catch up on an approaching deadline, you're robbing your directed attention centers of the uninterrupted rest they need for restoration."
+  * If you're interrupting your evening downtown to check email or advance a work project, "you're robbing your directed attention centers of the uninterrupted rest they need for restoration."
 * The work that evening downtime replaces is usually not that important
   * It's not deep work, either because you're fatigued and can't do more, or you don't set up the environment for depth.
   * On the other hand, if you need to finish some shallow work to unlock time tomorrow for deep work, then working in the evening rather than resting can be worthwhile.
-* Beware the dynamic of attention residue: residue from even small contact with work (like checking email) is large and pollutes your mindshare for awhile, preventing you from fulling focusing on the activity in front of you.
+* Beware the dynamic of attention residue: residue from even small contact with work (like checking email) is large and pollutes your mindshare for awhile, preventing you from fully focusing on the activity in front of you.
 * Making a high-level plan for how to complete an incomplete task will improve the odds that you later execute the plan.
 But importantly, it lets your mind release it from the foreground.
 This was documented in the paper "Consider It Done!".